freeu2f/freeu2f-android/CRYPTO.md

 be signed by a certification authority since its public key is signed by the attestation key (above).

+## Security Considerations

+It is important that the host not be able to use a key handle with a different application parameter than it was created with.
+Some mechanism must be designed to ensure that any attempt to do this will produce the appropriate error.

 # Possible Implementations
 ## Encrypted Private Key in Key Handle